The Human Truth Foundation

 Health:

 Syria has some poor policies and cultural issues which cause some public health problems.
-Syria comes in the best 20 in terms of its alcohol consumption rate29.
-It does better than average in its smoking rate30 and in its average life expectancy11.
+Syria comes in the best 20 when it comes to its alcohol consumption rate31.
+It does better than average in its smoking rate32 and in its average life expectancy11.
 Syria doesn't do so well in other areas.
-Syria does worse than average for its food aid and health contributions and WHO compliance31, its adolescent birth rate20 and in its fertility rate13.
-And finally, it falls into the worst 20 in its immunizations take-up32 (the lowest in Asia).
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Syria does worse than average for its food aid and health contributions and WHO compliance33, its adolescent birth rate34 and in its fertility rate14.
+And finally, it sits amongst the bottom 20 in its immunizations take-up35 (the worst in Asia).
+The prevalence of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Syria improved by just +2yrs in the 30 years from 1990, significantly less than almost everywhere else in the world.
 In the 2010s, Syrian was one of only 12 countries that saw their life expectancy drop.
+Syria is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
+Its peak fertility rate was 7.69 in 1970.

 Life Expectancy